syncfusion-content/flutter-docs/Flutter/range-slider/interval.md

 ## Enable interval selection

 You can select a particular interval by tapping when setting the [`enableIntervalSelection`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/enableIntervalSelection.html) property as `true`.
-Both thumbs will be moved to the current interval with smooth animation.
+Both the thumbs will be moved to the current interval with animation.

 {% tabs %}
 {% highlight Dart %}